unstoppabledomains/docs/src/integrations/get-test-domain.md

-# Get a test domain
+# Get a Test Domain

 To make integrations easier, Unstoppable Domains allows developers to request a free `.crypto` domain.
 To distinguish these test domains from paid domains, all test domains are prefixed with `udtestdev-`.
 For example: